-I want to buy a power bank to charge my mobile devices, but I’m confused about the technology, brands and pricing.
-Need your help urgently to help me make a right choice.
+I want to buy a power bank to charge my mobile devices, but I’m confused about the technology, brands, and pricing.
+Need your help urgently to help me make the right choice.

 Ensure that you buy from a reputed brand.
-Lowquality lithium-ion power banks not only effect performance, but are also a potential hazard.
+Low-quality lithium-ion power banks not only affect performance but are also a potential hazard.
 Many times, cheap battery packs the type available on the streets do not list the correct mAh capacity or the proper current draw.
-These batteries could also explode due to heating from over charging.
-For improved safety and performance, buy a model that comes with over voltage protection (OVP), over charge protection (OCP) and over-temperature protection (OTP) that ensure its longevity against spurts in current, and over heating during charging and discharging.
+These batteries could also explode due to heating from overcharging.
+For improved safety and performance, buy a model that comes with overvoltage protection (OVP), overcharge protection (OCP) and over-temperature protection (OTP) that ensure its longevity against spurts in current, and overheating during charging and discharging.
 Consider…

 Mi Power Bank (`999) | 10400mAh | L-ion | 2.1A (and 1A through single USB) | OVP, OCP and OTP